-In August 2017, I climbed to the place where Otzi Iceman was found.
-This is about the oldest intact human body ever found, thousand years older than the great pyramids in Egypt.
+I climbed to the place where Otzi Iceman was found.
+This is about the oldest intact human body ever found, thousands of years older than the great pyramids in Egypt.
 Read more in the text.

 Otzi finding place map

 The word Otzi (Oetzi) comes from Ötzal Alps in Austria.
 But the exact place where the body was found is in fact inside the Italian territory, at 3210 m above the sea.
 The borderline follows the ridge between Similaun and Fineilspitze (Punta di Finale).
 You can see it here on the map, the body was 91 meters on the Italian side.

 The Otzi Iceman story – 5000 year old man found in ice

 It is best that you see this short video first, to get some idea:

 Many peculiar details in Oetzi Iceman story